 Undeterred by its failed business ventures, Nintendo refocused its business strategy to the Japanese toy industry.
 Nintendo's first toy was the Ultra Hand, an extending arm that was developed by Gunpei Yokoi in his free time.
 Yokoi was promoted from the company's maintenance engineer to product developer in Nintendo's newly formed Nintendo Games department.
-Nintendo continued to produce popular toys, including the Ultra Machine, Love Tester and the Kousenjuu series of light gun games.
+Nintendo continued to produce popular toys, including the Ultra Machine, Love Tester, and the Kousenjuu series of light gun games; the Kousenjuu, produced in partnership with Sharp, were the first light guns available for home use.
 Despite some successful products, Nintendo struggled to meet the fast development and manufacturing turnaround required of the toy market, and fell behind the well-established companies such as Bandai and Tomy.

 Nintendo's business strategy again re shifted in 1973 to family entertainment with the Laser Clay Shooting System, using the same light gun technology used in Nintendo's Kousenjuu series of toys, and set up in abandoned bowling alleys.
 Following some success, Nintendo developed several more light gun machines for the emerging arcade scene.
 While the Laser Clay Shooting System ranges had to be shut down following excessive costs, Nintendo had found a new untapped market.